First Comics News: Who is Katie Carva?

 Jason: One night some mobsters come in the shop and execute the owner while Katie’s working.
 So she takes up some dusty old replica blades from the back of the shop to protect herself.
 Turns out they weren’t props but actual mystical weapons that reveal other-dimensional parasitic invaders!

-1st: Where do the blades powers come from?
+1st:: Where do the powers of the blades come from?

 Jason: The blades don’t just reveal these invisible parasites, but they also transform the wielder into “Vampblade”, what was a local indie comic from the 90s about a bad girl fighting “space vampires”.
 So, much of the series is Katie and the readers learning how all this works and why.

-Just that, obviously, it involves things outside our dimension and universe, and there’s a larger story behind that.
+Just that it involves things outside our dimension and universe, and there’s a larger story behind that.
 Which all creates havoc on poor Katie’s life!

 How does Katie deal with finding herself nude in public?